Pin itJack Nicklaus on a barrier island, with three oceanfront holes and a 2016 renovation that sharpened every edge.

-At 7,054 yards from the longest tees with a rating of 74.2 and a slope of 141, Turtle Point has genuine teeth.
+From the longest tees at 7,054 yards with a rating of 74.2 and a slope of 141, Turtle Point has genuine teeth.
 The slope is the second highest among the five Kiawah resort courses, trailing only the Ocean Course.
-Nicklaus provided ample fairways and approachable green complexes, but the strategically placed lagoons and the new Paspalum rough create penalties for careless tee shots.
-The course rewards the player who picks the correct target off the tee and works the ball toward it, which is characteristic of Nicklaus designs at their best.
+Nicklaus provided ample fairways and approachable green complexes, but strategically placed lagoons and the new Paspalum rough penalise careless tee shots.
+The course rewards picking the correct target off the tee and working the ball toward it, which is characteristic of Nicklaus designs at their best.

-Three holes play along the Atlantic Ocean, providing the oceanfront experience that many visitors associate with Kiawah Island golf.
-These holes carry the visual drama of the coastline without the extreme wind exposure of the Ocean Course, which sits further out on the barrier island.
-The transition from interior holes to the oceanfront stretch and back again gives the round a narrative arc that many resort courses lack.
-The remaining holes move through interior Kiawah terrain of live oaks, lagoons, and Lowcountry marsh, offering variety in both scenery and shot requirements.
+Three holes play along the Atlantic Ocean, providing the oceanfront experience many visitors associate with Kiawah without the extreme wind exposure of the Ocean Course farther out on the barrier island.
+The transition from interior holes to the oceanfront stretch and back gives the round a narrative arc that many resort courses lack.
+The remaining holes move through interior Kiawah terrain of live oaks, lagoons, and Lowcountry marsh, giving you variety in both scenery and shot requirements.

-The Paspalum turf installed during the 2016 renovation deserves specific mention.
-It handles the salt air and sandy soil conditions of a barrier island better than the grasses it replaced, and it produces a playing surface that is consistent from tee to green.
-The fairways are firm enough to reward well-struck shots with additional roll, and the rough, while not severe, is thick enough to penalize drives that miss the short grass by more than a few yards.
-The overall turf quality is on par with the Ocean Course, which is notable given the difference in green fee.
+The Paspalum installed in 2016 deserves specific mention.
+It handles the salt air and sandy soil better than the grasses it replaced, and the surface is consistent from tee to green.
+Fairways are firm enough to reward well-struck shots with extra roll.
+The rough, while not severe, is thick enough to penalise drives that miss by more than a few yards.
+Overall turf quality is on par with the Ocean Course, which is notable given the difference in green fee.

 Rees Jones along the Intracoastal Waterway in Mount Pleasant, public access, cart included, and no resort gate to clear.